Aayupro/summer-of-code-2024/frontend/week-2/README.md

-=>Still trying to fix api issue,to check the frontend kindly type index.html for shop login,home.html,cashier-home.html,admin-home.html for specific purposes after: https://aayupro.github.io/summer-of-code-2024/frontend/week-2/ =>Time for shift to end is present in cashier-home.html page.
+to check the frontend kindly type index.html for shop login,home.html,cashier-home.html,admin-home.html for specific purposes after: https://aayupro.github.io/summer-of-code-2024/frontend/week-2/ or load the backend
+=>Time for shift to end is present in cashier-home.html page.